Ice hockey in Mexico: Domestic league

 The Mexican Elite Hockey League Liga Mexicana Élite de Hockey is a semi-professional ice hockey league in Mexico and was inaugurated as the Mexican Elite League (Liga Mexicana Élite) on 2 October 2010, with the goal to establishing Mexico's high-level international competitor in ice hockey.
-Currently, it has four professional teams and 17 associated equipment.
+Currently, the league has six teams.

 National teams

 The men's national team played its first game on 10 April 2000 during the 2000 World Championship Pool D tournament in Reykjavík, Iceland, losing to Belgium 5–0.
 It is the only Latin American team that competes in the IIHF tournaments.

 The women's national team played its first game on 18 February 2012 against Argentina in an exhibition game in Cuautitlán Izcalli, losing to them 1–0.
 The following day, they played the Argentinians again, this time winning by a score of 7–1.
 The women's national team did not compete in any Women's World Championship tournaments until 2014 when they played in Division II Group B Qualification tournament.
 They won all three of their games and earned a promotion to Division II Group B for 2015.

 The junior national team played its first game on 30 December 1996 during the 1997 World Junior Championship Pool D tournament in Sofia, Bulgaria, in a 13–1 loss to Spain.

-Mexico City hosted the Pan American Tournament from 2014–2017.
+Mexico City hosted the Pan American Tournament from 2014 to 2017.
 The men's national team was the runners-up three times until 2017, they won their first ever Pan American Tournament by defeating Colombia 1–0 in the final, however, their opposition is currently not a member of the IIHF due to lack of governing bodies of ice hockey in Colombia.